Posted by Dr. Armen Nikogosian on Apr 10, 2019 2:19:19 PM

 As a result of these core distinctions, diagnostic testing will be approached differently between the two healthcare approaches.
 As functional medicine seeks to capture a holistic picture of the patient and solve problems upstream, versus only isolated symptomology, functional medical testing is designed accordingly.
 This means that, although all medical practitioners will cull key information from standard lab panels, a functional medicine practitioner will look deeper for clues that may shed light on the source of the problem.

-As more consumers transition towards treating health from a holistic perspective, it is helpful to understand the types of tests utilized by functional medicine practitioners.
+As more consumers transition towards approaching health from a holistic perspective, it is helpful to understand the types of tests utilized by functional medicine practitioners.
 Tests are hand-picked based on the initial patient consult and presentation, which can provide important clues as to the core medical issue(s) behind the presenting symptoms.
 Critical tests might include a cluster of the following, depending on patient presentation:

 The vast amount of data that can be derived from an organic acid urinalysis offers abundant clues as to what may be at the center of the health problem.
 Urine provides essential information about such issues as gut dysbiosis, mitochondrial dysfunction, suboptimal detoxification, and nutritional deficiencies, among many others.
 This data can then help focus the direction of further testing.